-The state statutes provide that breach of personal information that is publically available does not give rise to a notification requirement.
+The state statutes provide that a breach of personal information that is publically available does not give rise to a notification requirement.
 Similarly, the breach of personal information that is encrypted generally does not give rise to notification obligations, because data is assumed to be sufficiently protected from disclosure if accessed in its encrypted form.
-At least one state - Tennessee - no longer assumes, however, that encryption always protects information.